filpatterson/python_fia_codes/README.md

 Generation of questions based on conditions is carried out in several formats (the basis is the presence of an algorithm for discarding the conditions of violated rules):

-* Generation of a question based on the frequency of a condition inside the rules that were not violated at the time.
+* Generation of a question based on the frequency of a condition inside the rules that were not violated at the time (idea and approximate algorithm of was provided by Scebec Mihai).
 This format is convenient when there are many conditions and their intersections.
 The disadvantage of this approach is a large number of questions if the required answer is atypical (in the context of tourists, the program can ask many questions leading to incorrect answers before it gets to the right ones)
 * Generation of a question based on a random selection from unbroken rules.
 In a worst-case scenario, it can ask as many questions as possible leading to incorrect answers before getting to the correct ones.
 Will mostly give the average sample time.
 * Generation of a question depending on the "weight" of the condition.
 This approach is already closer to the field of artificial intelligence, since "weight" can be determined in several ways.
   * "Weight" is set by an expert or predefined.
 Non-adaptive option, requires significant analysis by a person or other system.